pyserial/pyserial/documentation/pyserial_api.rst

     .. attribute:: TERMINATOR = b'\\r\\n'

+        Line ending.

     .. attribute:: ENCODING = 'utf-8'

+        Encoding of the send and received data.

     .. attribute:: UNICODE_HANDLING = 'replace'

+        Unicode error handly policy.

     .. method:: handle_packet(packet)

+        :param bytes packet: a packet as defined by ``TERMINATOR``

+        In this case it will be a line, calls :meth:`handle_line` after applying the :attr:`ENCODING`.

     .. method:: handle_line(line)